vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 timer, in an attempt to reach a different TLS server instance that does properly serve the extension.

-A TLS client that has a valid TLSA RRset and a valid non-zero extension pin time MAY still refrain from requesting the extension as long as it uses its existing valid TLSA RRset to validate the TLS server.
+A TLS client that has a cached validated TLSA RRset and a valid non-zero extension pin time MAY still refrain from requesting the extension as long as it uses the cached TLSA RRset to authenticate the TLS server.
 This RRset MUST NOT be used beyond its received TTL.
-As soon as the TLSA RRset's TTL has expired, the TLS client with a valid non-zero extension pin time MUST request the extension and MUST abort the TLS connection if the server responds without the extension.
-A TLS client MAY attempt to use another DNS transport to obtain a valid TLSA RRset before initiating a new TLS connection.
+Once the TLSA RRset's TTL has expired, the TLS client with a valid non-zero extension pin time MUST request the extension and MUST abort the TLS connection if the server responds without the extension.
+A TLS client MAY attempt to obtain the valid TLSA RRset by some other means before initiating a new TLS connection.

 Note that requiring the extension is NOT the same as requiring the